AloyBoy-hub/QuantConnect-Algorithms/README.md

 # QuantConnect Algorithms

-## Here is an assortment of options strategies and algorithms on the QuantCoonnect platform
+## Here is an assortment of options strategies and algorithms on the QuantConnect platform